 Fig. 3.
 The amount of removal heat from the cold reservoir according to Eq.
 (8), in terms of measurement strength parameter.
-The solid green line is corresponding to the invested work $W=0.89$ (Eq.
-(11)), the dotted red line with $W=1.13$, the dashed blue line with $W=1.43$ and the dotted-dashed black line with $W=1.89$.
-In the strong measurement limit ($\xi\rightarrow1$), the presence of measurement channel makes to have the most removal of heat from the cold reservoir with the least amount of invested work.
+The solid green, dotte red, dashed blue and dotted-dashed black lines are corresponding to the invested works (Eq.
+(11)) $W=0.89$, $W=1.13$, $W=1.43$ and $W=1.89$ respectively.
+In the strong measurement limit ($\xi\rightarrow1$), the presence of measurement channel makes the most removal heat from the cold reservoir through investing the least amount of work.

 Fig. 4.
 Second type modified Otto cycle refrigerator.
-This five-stroke refrigeration cycle is obtained through inserting the measurement based-stroke after full thermalization of the CM by the cold reservoir in the known Otto cycle.
-The second type modified Otto cycle, in one hand, provides refrigeration in the same way as the Otto cycle refrigerator, and on the other hand, gives a measurement-induced quantum engine whose efficiency is the same as of the Otto cycle engine.
-The required work for the refrigeration is $W_{in}=W_{1}+W_{2}$ which causes remove of heat $Q_{c}$ (red solid arrow) from the cold reservoir and flow of heat $Q_{h}$ (blue solid arrow) into the hot reservoir, whereas the solid yellow and green arrows are corresponding to the works $W_{1}$ (extracted) and $W_{2}$ (invested) respectively.
-The work $W_{in}$ is provided by an external agent, i.e. $W_{ex}(\xi)$, as well as by the measurement-induced engine, i.e. $W(\xi)$ (yellow dashed arrow) through suitable feedback, such that $W_{in}=W_{ex}(\xi)-W(\xi)$.
-The extracted work from the quantum engine is the consequence of absorption of heat $Q'(\xi)$ (red dashed arrow) from the hot reservoir and flow of heat $Q(\xi)$ (blue dashed arrow) into the measurement apparatus.
-In the limit $\xi\rightarrow \xi_{c}$, $W_{ex}(\xi_{c})=0$, i.e. the modified refrigerator has no need to work supplying by an external agent.
-In this situation the modified Otto cycle leads to an autonomous refrigerator whose invested work is only provided by the work extracted from the quantum engine such that $W_{in}=-W(\xi_{c})$.
+The cycle is obtained through inserting the measurement channel after full thermalization of the CM by the cold reservoir in the familiar Otto cycle.
+It provides not only a refrigeration process in the same way as of Otto cycle refrigerator but also shows simultaneously a three-stroke measurement-induced engine whose efficiency is the same as of Otto cycle engine.
+The energy exchanges between the two-level system and heat and work sources specified by four solid arrows provide the refrigeration process such that the required work for this purpose is $W_{in}=W_{1}+W_{2}=-(Q_{h}+Q_{c})$.
+In the same time, the other measurement-based energy exchanges specified by three dashed arrows constitute a quantum engine whose extracted work is $W(\xi)=-(Q'(\xi)+Q(\xi))$.
+The work $W_{in}$ is provided by an external agent, i.e. $W_{ex}(\xi)$, as well as by the measurement-induced engine, i.e. $W(\xi)$ (through suitable feedback) such that $W_{in}=W_{ex}(\xi)-W(\xi)$ (see Eq.
+(24)).
+In the limit $\xi\rightarrow \xi_{c}$, $W_{ex}(\xi_{c})=0$, i.e. the refrigeration process has no need to work supplying by an external agent.
+In this situation the modified Otto cycle constitutes an autonomous refrigerator whose invested work is only provided by the work extracted from the measurement-induced engine, i.e. $W_{in}=-W(\xi_{c})$.